ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 The usual method is to write small unit tests using mock data that the contract is expected to receive from users.
 [Unit testing](/developers/docs/smart-contracts/testing/#unit-testing) is good for testing the functionality of certain functions and ensuring a smart contract works as expected.

-Nevertheless, unit testing is hardly effective for improving smart contract security when used in isolation.
-A unit test might prove a function executes properly for sample data, but it cannot prove the same for other other inputs not under consideration.
-This makes it difficult to detect the edge-cases and hidden vulnerabilities that could break the safety of your smart contract.
+Unfortunately, unit testing is minimally effective for improving smart contract security when used in isolation.
+A unit test might prove a function executes properly for mock data, but unit tests are only as effective as the tests that are written.
+This makes it difficult to detect missed edge cases and vulnerabilities that could break the safety of your smart contract.

 A better approach is to combine unit testing with property-based testing performed using [static and dynamic analysis](/developers/docs/smart-contracts/testing/#static-dynamic-analysis).
 Static analysis relies on low-level representations, such as [control flow graphs](https://en.wikipedia.org/wiki/Control-flow_graph) and [abstract syntax trees](https://deepsource.io/glossary/ast/) to analyze reachable program states and execution paths.
 Meanwhile, dynamic analysis techniques, such as fuzzing, execute contract code with random input values to detect operations that violate security properties.